Antigone (Anouilh play)

-Jean Anouilh's play Antigone (/fr/) is a tragedy inspired by the play of the same name by Sophocles.
+Antigone (/fr/) is a tragedy play by Jean Anouilh, inspired by the play of the same name by Sophocles.

 Performance history

 Original production

 Antigone was first performed in Paris at the Théâtre de l'Atelier on February 6, 1944, during the Nazi occupation.
 Produced under Nazi censorship, the play is purposefully ambiguous with regard to the rejection of authority (represented by Antigone) and the acceptance of it (represented by Creon).
 The parallels to the French Resistance and the Nazi occupation are clear, however.
 The original cast included Monelle Valentin (Antigone), Jean Davy (Créon), Suzanne Flon (Ismène), and André Le Gall (Hémon); the staging, decor and costumes were by André Barsacq.

 British première

 Antigone received its British première by the Old Vic Theatre Company at the New Theatre, London, on 10 February 1949.
 The production was produced by Laurence Olivier (who also played the role of Chorus) and had the following cast: